 A study of the nineteenth century writers' quest to make a new American consciousness.
-They dramatize how ambiguities of Puritan, colonial and democratic traditions and individuality continue to matter by showing the inseparability of American experience and literary forms.
-Major works by Hawthorne, Melville, Emerson, Thoreau, Fuller, Whitman, Poe and Dickinson.
+Attention will be given to how writers reflect and engage Puritan, colonial, and democratic traditions.
+Consideration of the relationship between individuality and American identity will also be given.
+Readings will include major works by Hawthorne, Melville, Emerson, Thoreau, Fuller, Whitman, Poe, and Dickinson.